 Prostitution Charges in New York City

-New York Penal Law section 230.00 is the crime of Prostitution at its most basic level.
+New York Penal Law §230.00 is the crime of Prostitution at its most basic level.
 A person is guilty of violating this statute when that person engages, agrees, or offers to engage in sexual conduct with another person in return for a fee.
 Prostitution is not a gender specific, or role specific, crime.
-The statute is written so that both the buyer and seller of sex, whether male or female, can be equally charged and convicted based on the transaction (or even just the agreement to the transaction.
+The statute is written so that both the buyer and seller of sex, whether male or female, can be equally charged and convicted based on the transaction or the agreement to the transaction.

 Other prostitution charges in New York City may contain aggravating factors such as the age of individual selling sex, or the proximity to a school, or if one of the parties is forced to engage.
 However, the crime of Prostitution simply concerns two consenting adults who agree to engage in sexual intercourse for some negotiated fee.
 A skilled attorney could assess the charges someone is facing and determine how to best prepare a defense based on these charges.

 Potential Consequences of Prostitution Charges in New York City

 Prostitution is a class B misdemeanor, punishable by up to 90 days in jail.
 A conviction to this offense will not require the defendant to register as a sex offender; however, the stigma of either being labeled a prostitute or a “John” can have devastating and lasting personal effects.
 While prospective employers, educational institutions, or licensing agencies may understand youthful indiscretions, the nature of prostitution charges cause people to immediately view the offender in a far more negative light.
 Unlike some other offenses, Prostitution is considered an offense to morality as well as the Penal Law, which people feel justified in judging more harshly.

 How Does Being in a School Zone Enhance a Prostitution Charge?